Water contamination underscores health safety. People consume ounces of water from a public source, and billions rely on tap water.

 Same Harm, Different Cities

-The facts are clear that the water system is leaching lead and that contamination is profoundly hazardous to human health.
-The solutions are also clear, even if they will cost a great deal.
-But given pervasive social and environmental inequalities, can anyone say with confidence that the tragedy like the ones in Flint, Los Angeles, San Francisco, or even other cities have issues in lead content in water won’t happen over again?
+But given pervasive social and environmental inequalities, can anyone say with confidence that tragedies like the ones in Flint, Los Angeles, San Francisco, or even other cities that have issues with lead content in water won’t happen over again?

-To address the lead poisoning concerns, local prevention programs have provided services, including testing recommendations and counseling programs to help families affected by lead exposure.
 Communities already suffering from compounding injustice feel the brunt.
 Lead poisoning will affect the next generation of inner-city children.
-Be careful and be alert to your whole families’ safety.
+Be careful and be alert to your whole family’s safety.

 ← Older Post Newer Post →